Judy Henske & Jerry Yester

 Help Yourself were associated with Welsh psychedelicists Man and British pub-rockers Brinsley Schwarz (home to the legendary Nick Lowe, amongst others), so it's hardly surprising that their music had a strong country-rock vein running through it.
 They made four albums in three years (as bands did back then), the third of which, 1972's Beware the Shadow, is vastly less progressive than its title and sleeve might indicate, being largely pub/country-rock.
-The exception to this rule is the twelve-minute Reaffirmation, crossing their usual style with a psych/prog aesthetic, which ends up resembling Man, another band with whom they were acquainted.
+The exception to this rule is the twelve-minute Reaffirmation, crossing their usual style with a psych/prog aesthetic, which ends up resembling Man, perhaps unsurprisingly.

 The album's only Mellotron track (from Malcolm Morley) is, unsurprisingly, Reaffirmation, Morley playing flute, string and brass parts on what sounds (from its reverb, mainly) a lot like a MkII, still often used this early in the '70s.
 Overall, then, a rather dull effort, although Reaffirmation is possibly worth hearing, as much for the Mellotron as the music.

 Inside Job (2000, 69.58) **½/T

 They're Not Here, They're Not Coming